-Whenever we visit a Greek town, we always make an effort to visit a few of its Greek Orthodox churches.
+Wherever we visit, we make an effort to visit a few local worship sites.
+Here, most people worship in Greek Orthodox churches.
 They are always beautiful.

 The Church of Saint George (Nafplio Cathedral) was a particularly impressive church.
-It has beautiful frescoes dating from Venetian times.
+Its beautiful frescoes date from Venetian times.

-Remember how I mentioned that Nafplio was Greece's first capital?
-Alongside its beautiful frescoes, this church also has a genuine royal throne.
-Otto, Greece's first king, who ruled the country from Nafplio in 1832 to 1834, used it when he attended mass.
+Remember how I mentioned that Nafplio was Greece’s first capital?
+Alongside its beautiful frescoes, this church also has a genuine royal throne!

 Nafpliot housewives (and a few husbands) walked among the stalls, asking about the quality of the vegetables, wine and grape leaves, carrying their purchases and greeting others whom they knew.

-There was one ever-present sight during our walk: the impressive fortress that looms over the town.
-It was built by the Venetians in 1714, but apparently it wasn't very effective because the Turks attacked and defeated it the following year.
+One sight was ever-present during our walk: the impressive fortress that looms over the town.
+It was built by the Venetians in 1714, but apparently it wasn’t very effective because the Turks attacked and defeated it the following year.
 A century later when they began to use the fortress as a prison they built a staircase up to the castle, courtesy of prisoner labor.
-(They claim that it has 999 steps, but that's an exaggeration; there are actually “only” 857.)
+(They claim that it has 999 steps, but that’s an exaggeration; there are actually “only” 857.)

-TIP: If you plan to climb the stairs to the top, start in the morning while they are in shadow, and bring water!
+ⓘ TIP: If you plan to climb the stairs to the top, start in the morning while they are in shadow.
+Don’t forget to bring water!

 One of the sites that was highlighted on our tour bus was an impressive carving of a lion that seems to be sleeping.
 I’d guess it’s one of the most-photographed sites in Nafplio.
 Carved into a cliff, it was commissioned by King Ludwig of Bavaria (father of Otto, the first King of Greece—remember him?).